balena-io/docs/pages/reference/OS/secure-boot-and-full-disk-encryption/overview.md

 ### Loading out-of-tree kernel modules

 All the kernel modules need to be signed with a trusted key.
-At this moments we only sign the module at build time so only the out-of-tree modules that we build and ship as a part of \{{ $names.os.lower \}} are properly signed.
+At this moments we only sign the module at build time so only the out-of-tree modules that we build and ship as a part of balenaOS are properly signed.
 Loading user-built kernel modules requires building custom software and is an extra service available on demand.
 Contact [sales@balena.io](mailto:sales@balena.io) to discuss further.

 ### Debugging